MiguelMorgado2/BASE-PROJECT-NPM-/README.md

 <summary>Click to open browser-behavior.ts file description</summary>
 <br>

-The purpose of your browser-behavior.ts file is to manage and provide the viewport configuration for the browser sessions during automation testing.
+The purpose of the browser-behavior.ts file is to manage and provide the viewport configuration for the browser sessions during automation testing.
 It determines the size (width and height) of the browser window based on the environment settings.
 Imports:

 ```ts